 My advice is to know your measurements first and then look at each piece individually before you start cutting.

 I began by folding the edges and pressing them with an iron.
 This really makes it so easy for you to get straight edges.

 At this point you can use an iron-on fabric binder or in my case I like to hand sew them because it gives me a crisper look without any pulling.
 And the thread does not show.
 I’ve also seen them glued together with a hot glue gun.
 The choice is yours.

 I only had to hem the bottom of one of the sets since the other set had the binding already sewn.
 Remember when I mentioned that the two panels were not identical.

 Once the bottoms were hemmed and the sides were sewn it was time to place them on the rods.
-I had purchased those clip on rings (Affiliate link on the bottom of this post if you would like to purchase them), but I was not just going to clip them onto the fabric.
-Instead I got an idea to fold them and then clip them.
+I had purchased those clip-on rings, but I was not just going to clip them onto the fabric.
+Instead I got an idea to fold them and then clip them to create pleats!